lijas/IGA.jl/docs/src/examples/example1.md

 nothing #hide
 ```

-The assembly loop is also written in almost the same way as in a standard finite elment code.
+The assembly loop is also written in almost the same way as in a standard finite element code.
 The key differences will be described in the next paragraph,

 ```@example example1
 function assemble_problem(dh::MixedDofHandler, grid, cv, fv, stiffmat, traction)